darkwizz/nlp-master-thesis/README.md

 Only PolEval is used here.

 ### Iteration #1
 PolEval + MKQA are used here.
+This time (and for all further iterations) PolEval train and dev (test-B) subsets are switched (because train is 2.5 times smaller).

 ### Iteration #2
 PolEval + MKQA and one more dataset which contains questions to law articles are used here.